Syrian Revolution Victory Conference: Subsequent activities

 On 30 January 2025, a day after appointing al-Sharaa as president, Qatari Emir Tamim bin Hamad Al Thani became the first head of state to visit Damascus since the fall of the Assad regime, discussing post-conflict reconstruction in Syria and other topics.

+U.S. President Donald Trump with Syrian President Ahmed al-Sharaa in the Oval Office on 10 November 2025.
+The visit marked the first time a Syrian president had visited the White House since Syria gained independence in 1946.